Why is National Health Center Week important?

 What resources are available to assist in planning National Health Center Week activities?

 Health centers are encouraged to use NACHC’s tools and resources as a starting point to plan activities and mobilize their community in celebration of National Health Center Week.
-Some may choose to partner with state/regional primary care associations in their planning.
-Health centers can also coordinate events with other community organizations (don’t forget to enlist support from volunteers and local businesses).
+Some may choose to partner with state/regional Primary Care Associations in their planning.
+Health centers can also coordinate events with other community organizations (don’t forget to enlist support from volunteers and local businesses!).
 While not all organizations have the capacity to plan large community events, the overall objective is to build awareness and support for the Community Health Center program.
 Consider pitching a local newspaper to write a feature about the impact of your health center’s role in meeting community health needs or invite an elected official to tour your facilities.
-Whatever you can do counts!
+Whatever you do makes a difference!

 Is National Health Center Week officially recognized?